Union for the Mediterranean (UfM)

 The Union for the Mediterranean (UfM) is an inter-governmental organisation that promotes cooperation and dialogue in the Euro-Mediterranean region through initiatives addressing the three strategic objectives of regional stability, human development and regional economic integration.
 The EU holds the role of Co-Chair alongside Jordan and also provides considerable funding.

 Navigate the topic

 The UfM was launched in 2008, building on the Barcelona Process.
-Along with the 27 EU member states, 15 Mediterranean countries are members of the UfM: Albania, Algeria, Bosnia and Herzegovina, Egypt, Israel, Jordan, Lebanon, Mauritania, Monaco, Montenegro, Morocco, Palestine, Syria (suspended), Tunisia and Turkey.
+Along with the 27 EU member states, 16 Mediterranean countries are members of the UfM: Albania, Algeria, Bosnia and Herzegovina, Egypt, Israel, Jordan, Lebanon, Mauritania, Monaco, Montenegro, Morocco, North Macedonia, Palestine, Syria (currently suspended), Tunisia and Turkey.
 Libya has an observer status.
 North Macedonia joined the UfM at the Seventh UfM Regional Forum on 24 November 2022.
 Since 2012, the EU and Jordan jointly hold the Presidency of the UfM.
-UfM Senior Officials Meetings (SOMs), co-chaired by the EEAS and Jordan, oversee the activities of the UfM.
+UfM Senior Officials Meetings (SOMs), co-chaired by the European External Action Service (EEAS) and Jordan, oversee the activities of the UfM.